MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 }
 ```

-Next, add the component `copyable` to the second import of the file:
+Next, add the `copyable` component to the second import of the file:

 ```typescript title="index.ts"
 import type { OnRpcRequestHandler } from '@metamask/snaps-sdk';
 import { panel, text, copyable } from '@metamask/snaps-sdk';
 ```

-Next, modify the Snap RPC message handler that displays the dialog.
+Modify the Snap RPC message handler that displays the dialog.
-This handler uses a switch statement to handle various request methods, but in this case there is
+This handler uses a switch statement to handle various request methods, but in this instance there is
 only one method, `hello`.
-For this method, the handler returns a call to MetaMask with the parameters to display a
+For the `hello` method, the handler returns a call to MetaMask with the parameters to display a
 dialog, and passes some static strings.

 Since `getFees()` returns a promise, you must use `then()` to resolve it in your `hello` method.
-Rewrite the `hello` method with the following code:
+Rewrite the `hello` method using the following code:

 ```typescript title="index.ts"
 case 'hello':